justingolden21/elements-style-guide/catalog/fundamentals.md

 #### Terminology

-"Great Spell" is two words, no hypen, with a capital G and S. "Tracker Cards" and "Elements Deck" are capitalized as well.
+"Greatspell" is one word, no hypen, with a capital G and lowercase s.
+"Elements Deck" is capitalized as well, but "tracker cards" are not.
 All other terms are lowercase and non-proper nouns.
-The "Elements Deck" is defined as the 80 card spell deck and does not include Great Spells nor Tracker Cards.
+The "Elements Deck" is defined as the 80 card spell deck and does not include Greatspells or tracker cards.

 The four elements are "fire", "water", "gem", and "electric"/"electricity" in that order and in lowercase.